Written By: Craig O’Neill

 The following information, in the appropriate sponsor format, is normally required at the proposal stage from the subrecipient.
 A suggested timetable has also been provided given the numerous subaward proposal components.

-- Provide the Federally Negotiated Facilities and Administrative (F&A) Rate Agreement, if available and when indirect costs are budgeted.
-Subrecipients who do not have a federally negotiated F&A Rate Agreement, may elect to charge a de minimis F&A rate of 10% of modified total direct cost (MTDC) if allowed by the prime sponsor.
-As the subrecipient is making a determination on whether or not to elect using the 10% rate, they should keep in mind that costs must be consistently charged either as direct or indirect costs, but may not be double charged as both.
-If the subrecipient decides to use the 10% F&A rate, this methodology must be used consistently for all Federal awards.
+- Subrecipients who do not have a federally negotiated F&A Rate Agreement, may elect to charge a de minimis F&A rate of 10% of Modified Total Direct Cost (MTDC) if allowed by the prime sponsor.
+If the subrecipient elects to charge the 10% MTDC rate, the methodology must be used consistently for all of their federal awards.

 - Confirm that the budget doesn’t include a fee or profit line-item (excluding SBIR or other related legislated programs).
 As documented by Edward Sharp in an article titled “Paying Fee or Profit on Grants and Cooperative Agreements” (Vol. 17 – January 4, 2008), unless there is a specific statute allowing a fee or profit to be paid on a grant, it should not be budgeted/paid on federal projects regardless of whether the recipient is a commercial or non-profit organization.
 As stated in the article, a fee or profit is not an actual cost and therefore shouldn't be budgeted.